calyxir/calyx/docs/github.md

 ### CI Behavior
 The CI runs a number of tests including ensuring that Rust and Python code has been formatted.
-For Python we use the `black` formatter and for Rust we use the standard `cargo fmt`.
+For Python we use the [Black](https://github.com/psf/black) formatter and for Rust we use the standard `cargo fmt`.

 For Rust further linting is done via [`clippy`][clippy] to ensure that there are